Exploring the "Wild" in Chesapeake

-Day One - Since the 17th century, the Great Dismal Swamp National Wildlife Refuge has provided sanctuary to birds and bird watchers alike.
-The refuge's wooded swamplands and canebrakes create lovely living conditions for the 213 species of birds that nest in or near the refuge.
-More than 200 species have been identified on the refuge since its establishment.
+Since the 17th century, the Great Dismal Swamp National Wildlife Refuge has provided sanctuary to birds and bird watchers alike.
+The refuge's wooded swamplands are home to 213 species of birds that nest in the area.

 When the magic of springtime emerges, so do the birds and faithful bird watchers.
 Spring is the most popular time for birders to visit the Chesapeake area.
 Many make the trek each year for the chance to catch a rare glimpse of the Mourning Warbler or the American Pipit.

 During the spring Neotropical songbird migration, bird watchers will delight in catching a glimpse of the Swainson's warbler and the Wayne's warbler, two of the most secretive and least observed of all North American birds.

 Visitors will likely catch a glimpse of the elegant white ibis, the graceful great egret, and even the regal bald eagle.
 Other birds of interest that can be seen in the refuge include the wood duck, barred owl, pileated woodpecker, and prothonotary warbler.

 Observe a kaleidoscope of butterflies that call the refuge home each Summer.
 White-tail deer, black bears, bobcats, and river otters can also be seen from the trails.
 Winter brings a gaggle of snow geese and tundra swan to energize the stillness of Lake Drummond.

 After a full day on the trail, head over to Black Pelican Seafood Company.
 Savor Mid-Atlantic Coastal Cuisine in a casual atmosphere at this local’s favorite restaurant.
 Hiking boots are welcome!

 Day Two – Explore Parks on the Birding Trail